LeeVaughn/100-days-of-code/log.md

 **Thoughts:** Almost got two algorithms done today but couldn't quite figure out the second.
 It works for lower case but not for upper case.
 Will figure it out tomorrow.

 **Link to work:** <a href="https://github.com/LeeVaughn/intermediate-algorithm-scripting-freecodecamp/blob/master/wherefore-art-thou.js">WhereFore Art Thou</a>

+### Day 68: February 7, 2018

+**Today's Progress**: Finished the fifth and sixth intermediate algorithm and worked a bit on CSS Selectors at Treehouse.

+**Thoughts:** I was hoping to finish CSS Selectors today but I did not.

+**Link to work:** <a href="https://github.com/LeeVaughn/intermediate-algorithm-scripting-freecodecamp">Intermediate Algorithm repo/a>